 The wheels as usual are done well.
 Very aggressive race slicks here featuring the Michelin logo.
 The rim is executed nicely – I’ve always been a huge fan of the Hockenheim mesh style.
 Single centre caps in red on the driver’s side, and blue on the passenger’s side, are done well, but I do wish the detail was a little better on the bolts that secure the multiple piece wheels.

 Front storage houses cooling bits, gas filler, fuel lines and various suspension and braking bits – all nicely executed.
 Notice the underside of the hood is painted black, true to the 1:1 and the upgraded hinge work.
 No more dog-leg hinges here.
 Nice work AUTOart!

-Not much to see in the engine compartment as most is not visible to the eye.
+Not much to see in the engine compartment as most are not visible to the eye.
 Basically we see the air intake, (which is quite cool) and the upper half of the motor is exposed.
 Underneath, no engine components are visible either, as the model features the aerodynamic floor/intakes that make this Porsche go like stink.

 Inside you’ll see your typical AUTOart addressed interior.
 The 2010 911 (997) GT3 RSR features slightly different driver cooling than its predecessor.
-All other race prepped amenities that one would expect to see are here, and as usual detailed against the 1:1 with AUTOart’s well documented interiors, well at least for the most part.
+All other race-prepped amenities that one would expect to see are here, and as usual detailed against the 1:1 with AUTOart’s well-documented interiors, well at least for the most part.